TehMuffinMoo/ibPS/docs/BloxOne/BloxOne Platform/New-B1Host.md

 ```

 ### -Space
-The IPAM space where the BloxOneDDI host should be placed
+The IPAM space where the NIOS-X Host should be placed

 ```yaml
 Type: String